otam-mato/nodejs_mysql_web_app_terraform/README.md

 npm install
 npm start
 ```
-If you do not set the env vars when starting the app the values
-from `app/config/config.js` will be used
+If you do not set the env vars when starting the app the values from `app/config/config.js` will be used.
+In this case make sure they correlate with credentials used on RDS database.

 #### Access the app via the DNS or public IP of the EC2 instance.
 Confirm the database creation using the MySQL command.